 GW’s account book – “Revolutionary War Accounts, Vouchers, and Receipted Accounts 3, 1784″ (manuscript available online at the Library of Congress) – records his expenses to and from Philadelphia, Pennsylvania.
 He was traveling to attend a meeting of the Society of Cincinnati, a patriotic organization established in 1783.
 GW brought three servants and five horses on this trip and the group stopped at several taverns for food and lodging.
-The visualization below maps out GW’s route to Philadelphia and his return to Mount Vernon, and it includes a transcription of the overall expense pages from the account book.
-The book also provides receipts for the various locations he stopped at, detailing what he bought.
-However, they are not displayed here.
+These stops and expenses are detailed in a number of individual receipts found within the book.